Updated: Feb 22

-Memories flash through my mind – an old friend whose brother died from overuse of antibiotics; my own struggles with trying to rebuild gut health after several doctors prescribed different antibiotics around the same time and left me seriously ill; and a sweet friend’s posts about healing from depression, anxiety, and unhealthy blood sugar levels as a result of restoring her gut health.
+Memories flash through my mind – a friend whose brother died from overuse of antibiotics; my own struggles with trying to rebuild gut health after several doctors prescribed different antibiotics around the same time and left me seriously ill; and a well-meaning friend’s posts about the depression, anxiety, and unhealthy blood sugar levels she suffered as a result of poor gut health.

 Click on this picture to save this post on Pinterest!

 All my efforts to protect my baby feel frustrated and broken.
 Among other things, I give him supplements designed for him, homeopathic remedies, and superfoods.
 I’m at my wit’s end.

 My older son, Charlie, has been robbed of the birthday celebrations I planned for him for the last two years because the baby was in the hospital.
 This year we decided to make it up to him, planning a friend-party at his favorite place – in six weeks.

 We make our plans and declare them good, but what happens when our plans lay shattered and torn apart?

 I’ve found myself numb and quiet in the last 24-hours.
 We brought Redmond home from the hospital and put him in bed to sleep off the anesthesia, and then I put myself to bed.
 When my alarm sounded this morning, I wanted to hide under the covers all day.
 Instead, I heard, “It’s time to get up.
 Read your Bible this morning.
 Pray.
 Go to the gym.
 Write.”